jstepien/skrot/README.md

 A customisable compression utility dedicated to short inputs.

-Skrót is a C library allowing you to build a model of your data and use it to compress short byte sequences of predictable contents.
+[Skrót][definition] is a C library allowing you to build a model of your data and use it to compress short byte sequences of predictable contents.
 It can efficiently compress byte sequences shorter than 200B.
 It's based on established dictionary-based data compression algorithms: LZMA and LZ4.